klaviyo/klaviyo-swift-sdk/MIGRATION_GUIDE.md

 ```swift
 let event = Event(metricName: Event.Legacy.MetricName.AddedToCart)
 ```
-But note that these names will deprecated in a future release.
+But note that these names will be deprecated in a future release.
 You can also achieve the same result with:
 ```swift
 let event = Event(metricName: Event.V1.MetricName.CustomEvent("$added_to_cart")
 ```

-## Migrating from v1.X.0 to v2.3.1
+## Migrating from v1.X.0 to v2.3.0

 Version 2.0.0 of the iOS SDK updates the API to take advantage of modern swift language features to make it easier to integrate into your Swift applications.
 This means our old `Klaviyo` has been deprecated and it will be completely removed in a future SDK version.